 The bill is not, however, without its detractors.
 Richard Smith, CEO of Realogy, the parent company of realty heavies like ERA, Century 21 and Coldwell Banker, told The Wall Street Journal that it's an unnecessary measure -- even without the incentive, foreigners are already snapping up American property.

-according to the National Association of Realtors.
+Browse through photos of millions of home listings or search foreclosure listings And he may be right.
+Of the $1.07 trillion spent on existing home sales between March 2010 and March 2011, about $41 billion changed hands thanks to foreign investors, according to the National Association of Realtors.
 Additionally, all-cash sales accounted for 30 percent of all purchases -- much of which is generated by foreign investors facing favorable exchange rates.

 On the other hand, Sen. Schumer told the Journal, the proposal is a quick way to shore up demand for the country's housing overstock without costing the federal government anything.
 Until first-time homebuyers overcome the hurdles at the banks, and repeat buyers find ways to unload their current homes, increased sales to foreign investors may be the best way to absorb some of the nation's enormous inventory of homes.